 Our customer wanted his car to have some bespoke elements, so we took care of carbon-fiber elements outside of the car and fulfilled ourselves as a counselor when designing the truly bespoke interior in collaboration with LFANT Design.

 After the concept design was finished, the interior was tailored by professionals from Carissmo.
 Few pics of the interior:

 The bodywork was nearly done, the interior also… one thing that also had to be done before the car’s premiere was the exhaust.
 Audi R8 has been equipped with a titanium QuickSilver exhaust.
 But as you might have figured it out already – our client wanted it to be unique, just like everything else in his car.
 What more can be done with such a great exhaust you might ask?
 The answer is fairly simple.
 Valves.
 This is where our friends from GTPerformance came by and installed some custom valves for the exhaust so it can be horrendously loud when desired to be so.

 The car has been assembled and it was a perfect moment to take care of air-ride suspension alongside wrapping.
 Audi R8 has been equipped with AccuAir EndoCVT air suspension and wrapped in some racing-inspired Audi colours.
 What’s worth mentioning, wrapping was done in the same colours as our last Supercharged SR66 widebody Audi S5.
 9Sixty Design was responsible for the design, and our fellows from Wrap Collabo fulfilled the vision.
 Some pics of the car after wrapping:

-And two pics how the car looks after it has been bagged by airride-system.pl:
+And two pics of how the car looks after it has been bagged by airride-system.pl:

-Of course, If you liked the photo-session of our R8, be sure to check out other awesome pics by Jakub Gosztyla Pictures!
-Now it’s time for some proper rims, which eventually will be equipped on the car in the beginning of July.
+Of course, If you liked the photo session of our R8, be sure to check out other awesome pics by Jakub Gosztyla Pictures!
+Now it’s time for some proper rims, which eventually will be equipped on the car at the beginning of July.
 Stay tuned for updates!